CommonEconomist/replications/README.md

 11. *Location, location, location: An MCMC approach to modeling the spatial context of war and peace*
 12. *Spatial econometric models of cross-sectional interdependence in political science panel and time-series-cross-section data*
 13. *The waning of the Little Ice Age: climate Change in early modern Europe*
-14. *Taking time seriously*
-15. *Not all oil price shocks are alike*
+14. *Not all oil price shocks are alike*
-16. *Vector Autoregressions*
+15. *Vector Autoregressions*
-17. *The economic costs of conflict: A case study of the Basque Country*
-18. *Improving predictions using ensemble Bayesian model averaging*
-19. *Trends and fluctuations in the severity of interstate wars*
+16. *Trends and fluctuations in the severity of interstate wars*
+17. *Climate change and violent conflict in Europe over the last millennium*